tarikbir/Hypercasual-Case-Study/README.md

 - **Dependency Injection (Inversion of Control)**: The project utilizes Zenject for dependency injection, showcasing architectural patterns for modular and scalable code.
 - **Reactive Event Handling**: ReactiveX for C# is utilized for some of the event handling, showcasing reactive programming principles to manage game events.
 - **Lazy Loading**: Initial scene is loaded lazily to reduce initial loading time.

+## Development Timeframe

+The project was initially allocated a timeframe of 72 hours for completion.
+However, due to my concurrent commitments with a day job, I was able to dedicate approximately 48 hours to the development of this prototype.
+This constraint underscores my ability to efficiently deliver a functional game within limited time, balancing professional responsibilities with project demands.

 ## Disclaimer